pocketchange/pocketchange-android-sdk/README.md

 For further information on adding libraries to your command-line build, see the [Android command-line tools reference][4].

+## Known Issues
+### Link errors (ClassNotFoundException) with ADT 22
+There is a bug in the latest release of Android Developer Tools that can result in a ClassNotFoundException error when attempting to build your project after upgrading to ADT 22.
+This issue should be resolved when ADT 22.0.1 is released.
+Full details of the issue are available here: https://code.google.com/p/android/issues/detail?id=55304

+To work around this issue, go to Properties->Order and export on the app project and check 'Android Private Libraries'.

 [1]: http://www.eclipse.org/downloads/
 [2]: http://developer.android.com/sdk/index.html